My Country, 'Tis of Thee: Notable performances

 Martin Luther King Jr. recited the first verse of the song toward the end of his famous "I Have a Dream" speech at the Lincoln Memorial during the March on Washington for Jobs and Freedom on August 28, 1963.

 Crosby, Stills & Nash performed the song on the first episode of The Tonight Show with Jay Leno that aired after the September 11 attacks in 2001.

 On January 20, 2009, Aretha Franklin sang the song at the first inauguration of Barack Obama.
-At his second inauguration, Kelly Clarkson sang it.
+Kelly Clarkson sang it at his second inauguration.